krishanthisera/ebpf-101/slides/slides.md

 - Problem with BCC's approach

   - compilation toolchain needs to be installed on every destination machine
-  - need to wait for the compilation process to finish
   - need to compile the eBPF program on the destination machine
-  - linux headers required be installed on the destination machine, which container images can't solved
+  - linux headers required be installed on the destination machine, which container images can't solve

 - CO-RE / libbpf (Compile Once, Run Everywhere) approach
   - directly use the libbpf library provided by kernel developers